 By Tim Voit, Financial Analyst

-Many attorneys and even plan administrators believe that QDROs not implemented prior to the death of a plan-participant spouse will automatically make a QDRO null and void – not to mention create a liability concern.
+Many attorneys and even plan administrators believe that Qualified Domestic Relations Orders (QDROs) not implemented prior to the death of a plan-participant spouse will automatically make a QDRO null and void – not to mention create a liability concern.
 However, Section 1001 of the Pension Protection Act of 2006 (PPA) clarifies the issuance or timing of QDROs – including the ability to enter a QDRO after the death of a plan participant (posthumous QDRO).

 Although not recommended, QDROs are often entered after the divorce – sometimes several years after.
 From a liability standpoint, you should enter a QDRO before or at the time of divorce, since the Internal Revenue Code defines an alternate payee as a spouse, former spouse, or dependent.
 Prior to PPA, if the plan participant died before a QDRO had been entered, then the former spouse was simply out of luck.